EverSeenTOTOTO/browser-app-boilerplate/README.md

 A vue ssr🚀 project boilerplate with full typescript, vite, eslint, stylelint, husky, lint-staged, commitlint support. **NO** combined state management library, UI library or style library, especially built for those who always want to select `eject` and keep things under control.
 Read [Wiki](https://github.com/EverSeenTOTOTO/browser-app-boilerplate/wiki) for more details.

+> It's been some time since I last updated this repository, so the versions of the build tools and frameworks might be a bit outdated.
+However, I believe that the fundamental principles of Server Side Rendering (SSR) are still well represented within this repository.

 ## Install

 ```bash